TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    .. note::

-      The metaclass hint ``metaclass`` is consumed by the rest of the type machinery, and is never passed to ``__init_subclass__`` implementations.
+      The metakundi hint ``metaclass`` is consumed by the rest of the type machinery, and is never passed to ``__init_subclass__`` implementations.
-      The actual metaclass (rather than the explicit hint) can be accessed as ``type(cls)``.
+      The actual metakundi (rather than the explicit hint) can be accessed as ``type(cls)``.

    .. versionadded:: 3.6